- Define the data to read from Salesforce as follows:

 - object fields - add or remove fields to import for the selected object.

 - where clause - optional.
-You can add SOQL predicate clauses to the to filter the data at the source.
+You can add SOQL predicate clauses to filter the data at the source.

 In order to load data incrementally (changes and additions) to objects, the object to synchronize should have the systemmodstamp column.
 This column is automatically updated whenever a user or an automated process updates a record.
 Use the following condition in the where clause field with a variable: